TerryV8/click-count/docs/replication_scalability.md

 Flannel is focused on networking.
 For network policy, other projects such as Calico can be used.

-Here are the log messages when initialize the Kubernetes cluster:
+When initializing the master of the Kubernetes cluster, the output should look like :
 ```console
 [init] using Kubernetes version: v1.11.3
 [preflight] running pre-flight checks